Duration

 Admission

-Students must be enrolled in a Master 2 programme to be eligible for the DU (level bac +5 in progress).
+Students must be enrolled in a Master's 2 program to be eligible for the university diploma (bac +5 level currently being acquired).

 Professional experience will be considered for professionals.